-2) Select the appropriate type of external address book (in this case, Other external data source).
+2) The choices on the first page of the wizard vary with your operating system.
+Select the appropriate type of external address book.
+In this example, it is Other external data source.
 Click Next.

 Figure 3: Select type of external address book